Ask a COVID-19 Question

 - Has the Government of Ecuador approved a COVID-19 vaccine for use?
 Yes.

-- Ecuador’s vaccination plan will be implemented in three phases: phase zero (86,000 doses will be applied to frontline staff and seniors in geriatric facilities); phase one, which will begin in late March-early April (health personnel, law enforcement, firefighters, waste-collection personnel, strategic sectors and vulnerable groups); and phases two/three (general population).
-Specific dates for phases two and three have not been released.
+- The Government of Ecuador is implementing its vaccination plan in three phases of priority: Phase Zero: frontline staff and seniors in geriatric facilities; Phase One: health personnel, law enforcement, firefighters, waste-collection personnel, strategic sectors and vulnerable groups; and Phases Two/Three: general population.
 More information about Ecuador’s vaccine distribution plan is available at the “Plan Vacunarse” website.

 - Are vaccines available in Ecuador for U.S. citizens to receive?
 Yes